RadiantBlockchain/radiant-node/CONTRIBUTING.md

 ```
 [alias]
-   mr = !sh -c 'git fetch $1 merge-requests/$2/head:mr-$1-$2 && git checkout mr-$1-$2' -
+   mreq = !sh -c 'git fetch $1 merge-requests/$2/head:mr-$1-$2 && git checkout mr-$1-$2' -
 ```

-This 'mr' alias can be used to easily check out Merge Requests from our main repository if you intend to test them or work on them.
+This 'mreq' alias can be used to easily check out Merge Requests from our main repository if you intend to test them or work on them.

 Example:

 ```
-$ git mr origin 93
+$ git mreq upstream 93
 ```

 This will checkout `merge-requests/93/head` and put you in a branch called `mr-origin-93`.